jundalisay/spblist/content/en/research/mohammad/quran/sura-034a.md

 will say, “The truth, and He is the High, the
 Great.”
 24. Say, “Who provides for you from the heav- ens and the earth?”
-Say, “Allah.
+Say, “Enki.
 And Either you, or we, are rightly guided, or in evident error.”
 25. Say, “You will not be asked about our mis-